What did homoousios mean to the Nicene Council?

 However, at Nicaea, through the emperor’s support, a Sabellian ‘one hypostasis’ minority had the upper hand and was able to insert the term homoousios in the Creed, despite the majority’s objections.
 Emperor Constantine appeased the majority’s fears by explaining the terms ousia and homoousios highly figuratively, saying that it only means that the Son is truly from the Father.
 This enabled the Eusebian majority to accept the Creed.

-After Nicaea, the Sabellian dominance at Nicaea re-ignited the third-century controversy.
-The Sabellians claimed that the term homoousios means that the church had accepted a one-hypostasis theology.
+After Nicaea, the Sabellians claimed that the term homoousios means that the church had accepted a one-hypostasis theology.
 This caused a few years of intense strife during which all leading Sabellians were exiled.

 After that, nobody mentioned homoousios for more than two decades.
-For example, neither Athanasius nor the councils in the 340s mention homoousios but focus on the more fundamental issue: whether the Son is a distinct Person (hypostasis).
+For example, neither Athanasius nor the councils in the 340s mention homoousios.
+Rather, the focus was now on the more fundamental issue: whether the Son is a distinct Person (a hypostasis).

 In the mid-350s, 30 years after Nicaea, Athanasius, who also had a ‘one hypostasis’ theology, brought the term back into the Controversy, causing the Eusebians to divide into three major views with respect to the Son’s substance.